Heramb04/CD_FAT2/README.md

 ### Connections:

-Now, how is all this connected to my work?
+Now, how is all this connected to DevOps principles?

 - **The script** (script.sh) automates environment checks (pwd, user, memory, disk, file listing).
 Automating routine diagnostics whioch will become dependable, and quick.
 - Logging the script output to script.log creates a traceable artifact.
 This mirrors how pipelines capture logs for troubleshooting.